-“The school’s curriculum allowed me to build my financial knowledge from the ground up,” Angelica points out.
+“The School’s curriculum allowed me to build my financial knowledge from the ground up,” Ly says.
 “Also, at UNC Kenan-Flagler, they are growing the energy concentration, so I had options to take an entire spectrum of classes.”

 An in-depth look at energy

-The Energy concentration at UNC Kenan-Flagler focuses on all aspects of the industry, “from oil and gas to renewables and utilities,” Angelica explains.
+The energy concentration at UNC Kenan-Flagler focuses on all aspects of the industry, “from oil and gas to renewables and utilities,” Ly says.

 Taught over two years, students have a wide range of courses to choose from, including Industrial Finance, Decision Making in the Energy Industry, and Energy Taxation and Policy.
 Courses focus on case-study learning, offering students the chance to dive deep into the workings of the industry.

-“Most classes are taught by energy professionals,” she adds.
-“We have CEOs or treasurers of major companies teach us fundamentals and then tie them back to what they're doing.”
+“Most classes are taught by energy professionals,” she says.
+“We have CEOs or treasurers of major companies teach us fundamentals and then tie them back to what they’re doing.”

-Angelica’s most memorable course was taught by the senior vice president and CCO of a company in the natural gas space.
-“I loved the way he broke it down—how they make money, what’s important to them, and what problems they are facing today,” she says.
+Ly’s most memorable course was taught by the senior vice president and CCO of a company in the natural gas space.
+“I loved the way he broke it down – how they make money, what’s important to them, and what problems they are facing today,” she says.

 “The club provides students with knowledge and skills to understand the industry.
-More importantly, it connects students with industry professionals, from business leaders to professors at other schools,” Angelica asserts.
+More importantly, it connects students with industry professionals, from business leaders to professors at other schools,” says Ly.

 A career in energy

-For a school so focused on energy, it makes sense that UNC Kenan-Flagler has strong links with the best in the industry—this was exactly how Angelica scored an internship with giant ExxonMobil in Thailand.
+For a school so focused on energy, it makes sense that UNC Kenan-Flagler has strong links with the best in the industry — that was exactly how Ly scored an internship with giant ExxonMobil in Thailand.

-“I would not have gotten the opportunity at ExxonMobil, without the help from UNC Kenan-Flagler faculty, administrators, and alumni she explains—but had another career-altering realization during this time.
+“I would not have gotten the opportunity at ExxonMobil, without the help from UNC Kenan-Flagler faculty, administrators and alumni,” she says.
+But had another career-altering realization during this time.

-“I absolutely loved the company and my project,” Angelica explains, “but after interning in the finance department, I realized that pure finance wasn’t quite the career that I wanted for the long term.”
+“I absolutely loved the company and my project,” Ly says, “but after interning in the finance department, I realized that pure finance wasn’t quite the career that I wanted for the long term.”

-Instead, Angelica looked to other sources for her post-MBA job, and, with help from a school alumnus, secured a position at oil and gas company Chevron, in an exciting commercial and business rotation.
+Instead, she looked to other sources for her post-MBA job, and, with help from a school alumnus, secured a position at Chevron, in an exciting commercial and business rotation.

-For Angelica, there’s no industry more exciting than energy, and nowhere better to study it than at UNC Kenan-Flagler.
+For Ly, there’s no industry more exciting than energy, and nowhere better to study it than at UNC Kenan-Flagler.

-“The industry is redefining itself—there are more questions and unknowns and thus more new ideas and innovation,” she reflects.
+“The industry is redefining itself—there are more questions and unknowns and thus more new ideas and innovation,” she says.